jianqiuz/AquaMEND_salinity_module/README.md

 - **`AquaMEND_sorption`**: Provides model setup and simulations for investigating the effects of salinity on dissolved organic matter (DOM) sorption and desorption processes.

 - **`data`**: Includes datasets used to develop salinity response functions and evaluate salinity buffering capacity.
+Datasets for MEND model calibration.